GOTO-OBS/gotorb/README.md

 ```
 The sample model can be loaded with the usual `tf.keras.models.load_model()` function.
 A testing notebook to reproduce some of the figures in the accompanying paper is available in `notebooks/` -- the sample
 data and model should be copied to the `data/` folder for use.
+The download script will do this automatically.

 Creating labelled dataset
 -------------------------